bor0/gidti/manuscript/chapter5.md

 # 5. Proving in Idris

-In this chapter we will provide several examples to demonstrate the power of Idris.
+In this chapter, we will provide several examples to demonstrate the power of Idris.
 We will do mathematical proofs.
-There are a lot of Idris built-ins that will help us achieve our goals and in each section we will introduce the relevant definitions.
+There are a lot of Idris built-ins that will help us achieve our goals and in each section, we will introduce the relevant definitions.

 I> ### Definition 1
 I>